Nobody's Fools: Critical reception

 Upon release, Record Mirror felt the album "offer[s] a lot of variety" with notable "arrangements", the use of female "backup vocals" and "lots of pace".
 New Musical Express wrote: "...superficially the music here is of reasonable standard, [but] there's not a lot of depth.
 Really the album is just a collection of hooky little singles."
 Music Week described it as a "cracking album", showing Slade having "matured" and "playing better than ever".
-American magazine Cash Box described the band as adopting a "laid back stance" on the album, noting that "rock is still around in abundance but, equally present, are pop subtleties and a couple of genuine mellow moments".
+Cash Box described the band as adopting a "laid back stance" on the album, noting that "rock is still around in abundance but, equally present, are pop subtleties and a couple of genuine mellow moments".

 AllMusic retrospectively noted: "Nobody's Fools has some really great songs on it, but all things considered it was the band's worst album at that point.
 Basically misguided from the get-go, Nobody's Fools is constantly trying to free itself from the oppressive production and arrangements."
 In 2010, Classic Rock considered the album "worth exploring", describing it as "surprisingly slick-sounding".
 Colin Harper of Record Collector concluded the album was "engagingly eclectic, if not quite truly classic."